 The First Five Years resource pack has a comprehensive set of handouts for parents on various issues in the first five years: sleeping, weaning, toileting, playing, emotional and physical development.
 The School Years resource pack includes brain development, the Solihull Approach model, applying the model to school aged children (including adolescents), information on issues such as depression, phobias, eating disorders etc.

-Individuals in the UK can attend one of the regular trainings held in Solihull see here for dates.
+Individuals can attend one of the regular trainings held in Solihull see here for dates.

 There are two weeks between Day 1 and Day 2 to enhance theory into practice.